Rtaylo16/READ-ME-Generator/Develop/README.md

 -------------------------
 ## Project Title

-Font finder app
+* Font-Finder
 -------------------------
 ## Description

-This application allows you to search fonts/font-families using your smart phone camera
+* This application allows you to search fonts/font-families using your smart phone camera
 -------------------------
 ## Table of Contents
 * [Installation](#Installation)